 Reed added that the data "needs some clarification."
 On a social level, he says, a culture of suspicion still defines many white Vermonters' attitudes toward black people.

-"Black people have not been spatialized [by segregationist policy] in Vermont the way that they have been in, say, Chicago or New York City," Shabazz tells Mic.
+"Black people have not been spatialized [by segregationist policy] in Vermont the way that they have been in, say, Chicago or New York City," Shabazz said.
 "They don't have that same history.
 But Vermont reflects the same criminal justice trends as elsewhere.
 People of color still find themselves under the heavy scrutiny of the police."

 "[There's] a major consistency: Black people are treated very differently than white people in Vermont." — Allen Gilbert, executive director of the ACLU of Vermont

 "Each time you point out a data set individually, like the jail numbers, you have people saying, 'But we have so few people in these facilities — how can we know?'"
-Allen Gilbert, executive director at the ACLU of Vermont, told Mic.
+Allen Gilbert, executive director at the ACLU of Vermont, said.
 "But when you look at the broader picture, there's a major consistency: Black people are treated very differently than white people in Vermont."